 Though the gym was shared by these two Gracie jiu jitsu masters, they worked separately; Carlson trained his team on one schedule and Rolls worked his team on another.
 Nelson was on Rolls’ side, and trained mainly under Rolls’ right hand man, his younger brother, Carlos Gracie Junior.
 After Rolls Gracie passed away in a tragic accident, Carlos took charge of the team, spending some time at the Copacabana gym before he opened his own academy in Barra da Tijuca, which he called Gracie Barra.
 Nelson Monteiro was one of the students that commuted to the Barra da Tijuca gym, continuing his training with “Carlinhos”, earning his black belt in 1989, the same year when he graduated as a physical education teacher.

 Soon after he finished his degree, Nelson moved to the United States, namely to Encinitas, California, where he started teaching BJJ to a few students from his garage.
 With a steady growth in the number of students, Nelson Monteiro decided to move to a bigger space where he could expand his class; he chose to set camp in Del Mar.

 In 1995, a student walked through the door that would change Nelson Monteiro’s life tremendously.
 This student, who was known as “Ben” was studying in the United States, he stayed 8 months training with Nelson, after which he had to return to his home country.
 The real name of this student was Tahnoon Bin Zayed Al Nayan and he was a Sheikh, son of the king of the United Arab Emirates.
-Sheik Tahnoon wanted to continue training and asked Nelson Monteiro to come to his country and help him, Monteiro accepted and left Marcelo Pereira in charge of his American students.
+Sheikh Tahnoon wanted to continue training and asked Nelson Monteiro to come to his country and help him, Monteiro accepted and left Marcelo Pereira in charge of his American students.